-"Taking" cases and due process limitations on regulations are among the most complex and least understood of all guidelines for regulatory actions-even among the so-called experts.
+"Taking" cases and due process limitations on regulations are among the most complex and least understood of all guidelines for regulatory actions.
+According to one commentator on land use law, "[r] egulatory taking doctrine is the most perplexing area of American land use law."
+38

 This information is not intended to be a definitive analysis of constitutional issues affecting municipal regulation.
 However, municipal officials can take heart: the courts recognize that planning a community is a difficult task, and there is a need to give due deference to local planning actions.
-As one Superior Court Judge commented (paraphrased), "I do not get paid to sit in hearings to one o'clock in the morning or to choose between conflicting and competing needs of the community.
+As one Superior Court Judge commented (paraphrased), "I do not get paid to sit in hearings 'til one o'clock in the morning or to choose between conflicting and competing needs of the community.
 That is the job of your elected officials.
 I do not rule on the wisdom of the rule adopted, only that the rules of adoption were properly followed."
+39

-If municipal officials are careful to identify these central themes of constitutionality the courts will most likely uphold their enactments.
+If municipal officials are careful to identify these central themes of constitutionality, the courts will most likely uphold their enactments.

-For further information, commissions may wish to review the Attorney General's memorandum on the taking issue created as part of the growth management planning process.
-It provides important additional information on constitutional right and responsibilities of planning.
+For further information, commissions may wish to review the Attorney General's memorandum on the taking issue, created as part of the growth management planning process.
+It provides important additional information on constitutional rights and responsibilities of planning.

-PLANNING TIP: Councils and commissions should take several actions to assure that legislation, as written and applied, meets constitutional scrutiny:
+PRACTICE TIP: Councils and commissions should take several actions to assure that legislation, as written and applied, meets constitutional scrutiny: